khiney/SimpleServer/Sockets/ClientServer/README.md

 **"ok" is "false" for unsuccessful cases**
 ###### Response
 Ok case
-{"type": "p", "data": <String>}
+{"ok": true, "data": <String>}
 Error cases
-{"type": "error", "message": <String>}
+{"ok": false, "error": <String>}

     String is:
     - "Input is not an integer, please enter an integer" -- if the "data" field in the request is not an Integer
     - "Type is empty, please enter a valid request Type." -- if type field is missing
-    - "Please input a valid JSON Object" -- if input is not a valid JSON
+    - "Invalid number.
+Please enter a positive integer." -- if integer is negative

 #### Combine Strings